j2commerce/guide/set-up/configuration.md

 **Load full bootstrap css** If the template is loaded with bootstrap, and if the user does not want it to be loaded, the user may choose NO, otherwise choose YES to load the default Bootstrap CSS packed with j2store.

-**Load minimal bootstrap css** If your template does not support the bootstrap, you can consider setting this to YES to load a minimal bootsrap support.
+**Load minimal bootstrap css** If your template does not support the bootstrap, you can consider setting this to YES to load a minimal bootstrap support.
 So that your cart, checkout and order history pages looks good.

 **Who can see ‘add to cart’** This is an option for the user to add his/her product of choice to the cart to proceed for billing.
 This can be set to be viewed by ‘everyone’ or for ‘registered users only’.